raybetter/varanus/NOTES.md

     `interface{}` types.
   - use the walker to streamline the implementation of validation and sealing in the config management.
+- Mail module
+  - takes in the mail config
+  - sends SMTP messages using the SMTP config
+  - checks for IMAP messages using the IMAP config by finding a message with a given subject line

 References:

 - crypto